Pool Resurfacing & Replastering

 If there are cracks, discolorations, and stains on the surface of your pool, hiring a pool specialist to resurface and/or repair the liner is a crucial step to avoid future problems down the line.
 Pool resurfacing is not a quick or straightforward task.
 Many components factor into final costs.
 From the amount of labor required to complete the job to the types of materials you choose for your pool surface, the choices you make will largely determine how cost-effective a resurfacing project will be.

-In recent years, the average cost of resurfacing a swimming pool has ranged from $5 per square foot to $7 per square foot.
+In recent years, the average cost of resurfacing a swimming pool has ranged from $10 per square foot to $12 per square foot of total interior area.
+Cost per square foot can differ from this range depending on the quoting structure used in each market (total interior area, surface area or linear feet).
 Our courteous team will remain attentive to your requests and budget to create a remodeling strategy that you can afford.

 Resurfacing & Replastering Before & After Photos

 Resurfacing a Pool Myself VS Hiring a Professional

 Repairing a small crack or touching up a minor stain may be a feasible DIY task.
 However, if you are resurfacing an entire pool, hiring a professional with experience and knowledge is critical.
 From correctly mixing and applying plaster to sanding and recoating the pool, the labor-intensive process of resurfacing a pool can take months.
 These projects almost always involve complications that only experts can resolve.
 Our resurfacing technicians utilize industry-grade equipment and specialized knowledge to avoid mistakes and detrimental shortcuts that could jeopardize the job.

 When Is the Best Time to Resurface My Pool?